haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 GHC does not lambda lift:

-#. :term:`Top-level` bindings.
-By definition these
-   cannot be lifted.
+#.
+A :term:`Top-level binding`.
+By definition these cannot be lifted.
 #. :term:`Thunk` and Data Constructors.
 Lifting either of these would destroy
    sharing.
 #. :term:`Join Point` because there is no lifting possible in a join point.